BenCaiello/PalmettoBUG/docs/source/MakingPixelClassifier.rst

 The specific way these classifiers work is that a subset of all the pixels in the images are sampled, and a FlowSOM is trained on that subset, fitting to find a user-defined number of metaclusters in the data.
-Then, that trained FlowSOM can be used to predict ALL the pixels in the images.
+Then, that subset-trained FlowSOM can be used to predict ALL the pixels in the images.
 Before being used for training / prediction, the intensity values of the pixels are normalized within each channel by dividing all by the 99.9% quantile, followed by normalizing within each